wwgberlin/baby_janus/README.md

       Now navigate to http://127.0.0.1:8080/parts to see the results.

 ### Too easy?
-You may have noticed that your implementation doesn't support calling register_endpoint with different targets but the same origin.
+You may have noticed that your implementation doesn't support calling register-endpoint with different targets but the same origin.
 Add a round robin mechanism that will allow registering mulitple endpoints with the same origin in the API while iterating over the destinations.

 ### A little docker